sowbug/mkeosimg/README.md

 # Usage

-* If you have a backup config file such as edgeos_routername_NNNNNNNN.tar.gz, copy it into this directory and rename it `edgeos_config.tar.gz`.

-* `sudo ./mkeosimg ER-e100.v1.xxxxxxx.tar` (you downloaded that file from the [Ubiquiti](https://www.ubnt.com/) site.
+* `sudo ./mkeosimg ER-e100.v1.xxxxxxx.tar` (you downloaded that file from the [Ubiquiti](https://www.ui.com/download/edgemax) site.
 Pick the latest system update for your router).

+* If you have a backup config file that you'd like to include, such as edgeos_routername_NNNNNNNN.tar.gz, just provide the path to it as the second parameter.

+* If you want to use more of the available space on a larger flash drive, you can enter the total image size in GB as the third parameter.
+  If you don't want to provide a config file, but still want to have a larger image, use "-" (without the quotes) as the second parameter.
+  If no drive size is specified, the script will default to 2 GB.

 * Download the resulting .img if you built this elsewhere (such as on a Google Compute Engine instance that you spun up just for this